typeworld/typeworld/Lib/typeWorld/api/README.md

 ## Methods

+<div id="class-rootresponse-method-customvalidation"></div>

+#### customValidation()

+Return three lists with informations, warnings, and errors.

+An empty errors list is regarded as a successful validation, otherwise the validation is regarded as a failure.

-<div id="class-apiroot-method-samecontent"></div>
+<div id="class-rootresponse-method-samecontent"></div>

 #### sameContent()

 Compares the data structure of this object to the other object.

 Requires deepdiff module.

-<div id="class-apiroot-method-validate"></div>

-#### validate()

-Return three lists with informations, warnings, and errors.

-An empty errors list is regarded as a successful validation, otherwise the validation is regarded as a failure.